openvar/rest_variantValidator/docs/DOCKER.md

 # When you see the following message the container has been created.
 " /usr/sbin/mysqld: ready for connections"

-# Then perforn shut down
+# Then perform shut down
 ctrl + c

 # Create the SeqRepo comtainer